About the procedure

 Your dentist may require you to visit multiple times to check the fit of the metal framework and bite, depending on the individual and the complexity of the dental bridge.

+Generally, two appointments are enough.
 When the bridge fits properly and you are satisfied with the shade, the dentist will use dental cement to bond the bridge to the teeth.
 There may be some discomfort in the initial few days, but everything should quickly return to normal.

 Dental bridges are a great way of achieving natural bite and tooth function.
 They look aesthetically pleasing, just like natural teeth.
 It is not very difficult to care for them, but care needs to be taken to clean under the bridge to avoid plaque build-up.
 Due to the nature of the bridge, it is impossible to floss between the teeth, but underside should be cleaned well daily.
 Flossing each day is recommended, along with brushing your teeth.
 They also last for a very long time and don’t need to be removed for cleaning.
 Most bridges last at least five to 15 years.
 If properly cared for, they should last for at least 10 years.
 Those with resin bridges should be more careful about which food they eat and how hard they chew; resin is weaker than the traditional, ceramic dental bridges.

 A major drawback, though, is that parts of adjacent healthy teeth need to be removed for the bridge to fit properly.
 Should these teeth fail, the bridge may need to be extended or it, too, will fail.
 As there is no root below the bridge (pontic), the bone may begin to deteriorate and cause jaw defects.
-Dental implants do not suffer from these problems, but are significantly more time-consuming and more expensive.
+Dental implants do not suffer from these problems but are significantly more time-consuming and more expensive.
 Dental bridges may also be attached to dental implants.
 The cost for dental bridges varies depending on the type of bridge selected.
 Most dental insurances cover at least a portion of the cost.
-Generally speaking, dental bridges are a good way of ensuring normal function of your teeth and should be considered if you have missing teeth and think you might benefit from this type of treatment.
+Generally speaking, dental bridges are a good way of ensuring the normal function of your teeth and should be considered if you have missing teeth and think you might benefit from this type of treatment.